abdiwahaab12/my-resume-cv/FolioOne/DEPLOYMENT_GUIDE.md

 ### Step 3: Configure Environment Variables
 In Railway dashboard, add these environment variables:
 - `SECRET_KEY`: Generate a random secret key
-- `DATABASE_URL`: Railway will provide this automatically
+- `DATABASE_URL`: Use MySQL connection string (Railway will provide this automatically if you add MySQL service)

 ### Step 4: Access Your Website
 - Railway will give you a URL like: `https://your-project.railway.app`